billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 As of SpikeGLX version 20230425, you can set up a filtered probe AP-band stream that runs in parallel with the raw stream.
-You can set the bandpass edges for this stream, and the stream automatically gets Gbldmx CAR.
+You can set the bandpass edges for this stream, and the stream automatically gets global `demux` CAR.
 These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).
+There is a checkbox to disable this feature just in case you are running out of RAM or CPU, but we don't think this will be necessary unless you are running 12 probes or more at the same time.

 --------